-my name is Whitby and I am the newest member of staff at Our Lady of Hartley where I work as the school dog.
+My name is Whitby and I am the Our Lady of Hartley School Dog (a very important job).

 My role as school dog is challenging and varied but I feel that I am more than up to the task.
 Numerous research studies have shown the benefits of dogs in schools.
 Therapy dogs have been working in schools across the UK for the past 5 years.
 However, they have been commonplace in schools in the USA and Australia for many years now.
 Evidence indicates that areas of potential benefits include: